WyattBlue/auto-editor/README.md

 ## New in 20w29b!
 * `--preview` how displays the correct duration for the new output.
 * Auto-Editor now works even when running the script in a different working directory.
+* The `--debug` and `--verbose` commands have been combined.
+Both now do the same thing.
+* The macOS binaries have been compressed in the 7zip format and should be extracted with Archive Utility.

+# Important! `pip3 install audiotsm2`

 [See the Changelog](CHANGELOG.md) for all the differences between releases.